contensis/experience-engine/docs/PERSONALIZE_CONTENT.md

 }
 ```

-_Example Personalized Hero Component JSON_
+_Example `personalizedHero` Component JSON containing an `audiences` field, and the content fields we are personalizing_

-After we have made changes to the Component and Content Type (adding the Resource Picker to the Component and the repeating Component field in the Content Type) and the changes have been Published, we can begin adding audence-specific variants of the content in a new or an existing Entry of this Content Type.
+After we have made changes to the Component and Content Type, we can begin creating audence-specific variants of our content in a new or an existing Entry.

+1. add the Resource Picker to the Component
+2. add the repeating Component field to the Content Type
+3. Publish the changes

+Patterns similar to this can be applied to any content model.